Categories

 Key points:

-• Who can enter: any organisations operating in the built environment – clients, contractors, subcontractors, architects, manufacturers and suppliers, joint ventures/partnerships and academia
+- Who can enter: any organisations operating in the built and managed environment – clients, contractors, subcontractors, architects, consultants, manufacturers and suppliers, joint ventures/partnerships and academia

 This category recognises an individual who has been in the construction industry for five years or less and has used digitalisation, digital methodologies and/or technologies to achieve excellence in their work, and help advance digital transformation on a project or in an organisation.